odea-project/qAlgorithms/report/discussion_tests.md

 It is assumed that generally, more initial signals equal a lower chance of false negatives.
 As such, the amount of centroids produced - irrespective of the DQSC - is also a measure of process quality during centroiding.

+## Bin quality score (DQSB)
+The DQSB in its current implementation [@todo] (paper binning, report 1) gives a measure of how well separated a bin is from its environment by comparing the distances within a bin with the distance to the closest point outside of it.
+In its original conception, this only takes the retention time into account when searching for the closest points not in the bin.
+To achieve greater locality of the score, the program was modified such that only points within the maximal gap distance are used to calculate the mean in-group differences in mz.
+This change led to, on average, slightly lower scores.
+Furthermore, scaling was introduced for the outer distance. (see [section])

 # General Notes on Tests - Binning:
 The tests presented here were developed as assessors for the quality